SAREC-Lab/sUAS-UseCases/feedback.md

 # How to provide feedback

-We are working on a project exploring safety-critical aspects, particularly hazards associated with the use of small unmanned aerial systems (sUAS)- especially hazards connected with human-drone interactions.
+We are working on a project that explores safety-critical hazards associated with the use of small unmanned aerial systems (sUAS) / unmanned aerial vehicles (UAVs) - especially hazards connected with human-drone interactions.
 We have developed a set of hazard trees that explore specific human-interaction hazards and their possible mitigations.
-Given your expertise with sUAS we would like to ask you to contribute to this open source resource which is available [here](README.md).
+Given your expertise with UAVs we would like to ask you to contribute to this open source resource which is available [here](README.md).
-We plan to create a knowledge base that will be useful to sUAS system developers in the future.
+We plan to create a knowledge base that will be useful to UAV system developers in the future.
 All contributors will be fully acknowledged.

  For example, the following hazard tree examines the impact of communication failures upon the operator.